e-Nicko/e-Nicko/README.md

 - **Graphics Design**: From logos to complete brand identities.
 - **Digital Art**: Exploring the artistic side of digital creativity.
 - **3D Graphics**: Bringing ideas to life with dimensional depth.
-- **Industrial Design**: Functional designs with an aesthetic appeal.
-- **Interior Design**: Spaces that reflect modern sensibilities and comfort.
-- **Architecture**: Merging functionality with innovative design.

 ### My Work